nodex4/TropX/README.md

 <!-- DISCLAIMER -->
 # Disclaimer

-I am not held responsible for any misdeeds done with the help of this tool, i provide it to you for educational purposes only.
-By using this tool you accept that i am not held responsible for any consequences your usage of my tool might yield.
+I am not held responsible for any misdeeds done with the help of this tool, I provide it to you for educational purposes only.
+By using this tool you accept that I am not held responsible for any consequences your usage of my tool might yield.

 <p align="right">(<a href="#top">back to top</a>)</p>